cetz-package/cetz/manual.typ

 == Groups <groups>
 Groups allow scoping context changes such as setting stroke-style, fill and transformations.

 ```typc
 group(content, name: none, anchor: none)
 ```

+Note: You can pass `content` a function of the form `ctx => array` that returns the groups children.
+This way you get access to the groups context object.

 #example({
 import "draw.typ": *